scope-lab-vu/Resonate/README.md

 # License

 This repo is released under the MIT License (please refer to the LICENSE file for details).
-PythonAPI for the CARLA setup was borrowed from the [CARLA Leaderboard challange repo](https://leaderboard.carla.org/), which is under MIT license.
-Also several python scripts including the LEC driving agent was borrowed from dotchen's [Learning by cheating repo](https://github.com/dotchen/LearningByCheating) which is released under MIT license.
+PythonAPI for the CARLA setup was borrowed from the [CARLA Leaderboard challenge repo](https://leaderboard.carla.org/), which is under MIT license.
+Also, several python scripts including the LEC driving agent was borrowed from dotchen's [Learning by cheating repo](https://github.com/dotchen/LearningByCheating) which is released under MIT license.